Eliza Squibb

 BFA, Rhode Island School of Design

-Eliza teaches in the Hyundai Motor Group Regeneration Studio (RISD x HMG) as well as two courses on design thinking at Massachusetts Institute of Technology’s D-Lab that connect innovative global startups and nonprofits with student teams to solve global challenges in health, agriculture, sanitation, climate change and social entrepreneurship.
-Additionally, Eliza has taught at Project Open Door, RISD’s college access program for adolescent artists, and in the Textiles department.
-She holds a BFA in textile design from RISD.
-Eliza facilitates workshops in design thinking at health conferences and for DESIGNxRI’s Design Challenge program.
-Eliza is a 2019 Atlantic Fellow for US + Global Health Equity, a program at George Washington University with the support of the Atlantic Institute.
-Originally from Maine, Eliza lives in Providence, where she loves to explore and canoe.
+Eliza is faculty in the Hyundai Motor Group Regeneration Studio (RISDxHMG) as well as the D-Lab at the Massachusetts Institute of Technology, co-teaching a design thinking course that connects innovative global startups and nonprofits with student teams to solve global challenges in health, agriculture, sanitation, climate change, and social entrepreneurship.
+Additionally, Eliza has taught for Project Open Door, RISD’s college access program, and in the RISD Textiles department, from which she holds a BFA.
+Eliza facilitates workshops on collaboration and design thinking at health conferences and for DESIGNxRI’s Design Challenge program.
+She is a 2019 Atlantic Fellow for US + Global Health Equity, a program at George Washington University with the support of the Atlantic Institute.
+Originally from Maine, Eliza lives in Providence, where she can often be found canoeing on Rhode Island’s many waterways.

-photo by Jo Sittenfeld
+photo by Dominique Sindayiganza

 Image